(Male, Age 25) from Southaven, MS

-This is a REAL-LIFE job profile written by a Male aged 25 who works as a Mechanic in Southaven, MS. This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+This is a REAL-LIFE job profile written by a Male aged 25 who works as a Mechanic in Southaven, MS. We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance